-The necklift, also called a cervicoplasty, is a procedure designed to remove both excess skin and fat and tighten muscles that can lead to the appearance of a saggy or loose neck.
+The necklift, also called a cervicoplasty, is a procedure at Face Center LA that is designed to remove both excess skin and fat and tighten muscles that can lead to the appearance of a saggy or loose neck.
 Excess skin in the neck can lead to self-esteem issues in patients of any age.
 It is a common cause for feelings of self-consciousness and is common in middle aged and older patients, both male and female.
 Many patients feel it makes them appear older than they are, tired, and frumpy, or unfashionable.

 What Is Involved In A Necklift?